 UVA » Page 5

-A panel has urged the Albemarle School Board to modernize many of the county's classroom spaces.
+An advisory panel has urged the Albemarle School Board to hire more elementary school nurses.

 Sixth District Congressman Bob Goodlatte (R- Roanoke) is getting another term leading the House Judiciary Committee.